prodseanb/reverseshell-rce/README.md

 - Test the `client.py` file on a Windows 10 VM.
 - You can also push the `server.py` file to an attacker VM and isolate the network.
 ## Objective
-The objective of this program is to execute a reverse shell attack on vulnerable machines.
+The objective of this program is to execute a reverse shell attack on vulnerable machines by establishing a remote interactive shell.
 The incremental changes I will be adding to this repo will focus more on how to write scripts to automate payloads.